-- 1. Display job information for the volume - 2.
-Pause the Mirror using the EMCMD command line - 3.
-Change the IP address on the system(s) (if necessary) - IMPORTANT: If you haven't already done so, prior to performing the CHANGEMIRRORENDPOINTS command, update the IP addresses for the source and target.
-This will automatically place the mirror into the Paused state. - 4.
-Run EMCMD CHANGEMIRRORENDPOINTS to change to the new IP address - 5.
-Run EMCMD CONTINUEMIRROR to resume mirroring - CAUTION: If the source system is rebooted before the mirrors are continued a full resync will occur on the mirrored volumes.
+- Display job information for the volume - Pause the Mirror using the EMCMD command line - Change the IP address on the system(s) (if necessary)

+- IMPORTANT: If you haven't already done so, prior to performing the CHANGEMIRRORENDPOINTS command, update the IP addresses for the source and target.
+This will automatically place the mirror into the Paused state. - Run EMCMD CHANGEMIRRORENDPOINTS to change to the new IP address - Run EMCMD CONTINUEMIRROR to resume mirror If the source system is rebooted before the mirrors are continued a full resync will occur on the mirrored volumes.